-An internationally recognized expert in impact investing, Herman invented the “HIP = Human Impact + Profit” ratings system more than a decade ago, in 2004 when investors asked how to create more human impact with their for-profit portfolios.
+An internationally recognized expert in impact investing, Herman invented the “HIP = Human Impact + Profit” ratings system nearly 20 years ago, in 2004 — when investors asked how to create more human impact with their for-profit portfolios.

 New Metrics /